MikeMitterer/dart-sitegen/README.md

         --[no-]useapfx     Enables / disables Autoprefixer
                            (defaults to on)

+        --[no-]talktome    Enables / disables Speek-Output
+                           (defaults to on)

+        --ip               Sets the IP-Address to listen on (defaults to "127.0.0.1")

         --port             Sets the port to listen on (defaults to "8000")

+        --docroot          Document root
+                           (defaults to "web")

     -v, --loglevel         Sets the appropriate loglevel
                            [info, debug, warning]